 National Science Week

-To celebrate National Science Week in March 2020, we delivered two exciting, practical days dedicated to developing children as Scientists.
-On Monday 9th March, children met up with their team (mixed year groups) and started to learn about a famous Scientist.
+In 2021, we celebrated National Science Week a little later in the year, in the Summer Term.
+We delivered two exciting, practical days dedicated to developing children as Scientists.
+We started off by each class learning all about a famous Scientist.
 These included famous icons such as Marie Curie, Charles Darwin and Albert Einstein.

-At the end of the week, teachers chose a member of their team to be awarded the 'Super Scientist' medal.
+At the end of the week, teachers chose a member of their class to be awarded the 'Super Scientist' medal.
 This was given for their enthusiasm, science knowledge or teamwork amongst many other things that they demonstrated over the two days.
-Well done to the following children: